Table of Contents

 Cold caloric reflexes

-- In coma, if CN VIII/VI/III pathways are intact, the eyes tonically deviate toward te cold stimulus with no fast phase
+- In coma, if CN VIII/VI/III pathways are intact, the eyes tonically deviate toward the cold stimulus with no fast phase.

 Time of Awakening

-In his book “Time of Awakening”, the neurologist Oliver Sacks describes how he was able to wake up patients for a short time from the waking coma.
+In his book “Time of Awakening,” the neurologist Oliver Sacks describes how he was able to wake up patients for a short time from the waking coma.
 After a period of apparently incomplete apathy, the patients were beginning to feel joy and ideas.
-Hardly imaginable with a complete failure of the cerebrum.
+This is hardly imaginable with a complete failure of the cerebrum.
 A real apallic syndrome is, therefore, difficult to diagnose in practice.
-No one can know whether the cerebrum of these patients has actually failed – or whether it simply does not communicate with the outside world.
+No one can know whether the cerebrum of these patients has actually failed—or whether it simply does not communicate with the outside world.

 The answers can be found below the references.